February 28, 2023

 Students can access these more informal gigs right from their smartphones with the gig marketplace on the Mos app.
 Pick up jobs in your spare time with no need to compromise your class schedule or study time, and earn points redeemable for cash.
 Tutoring, dog-walking, and selling your notes are just a few of the student-focused opportunities you might find.

 Stash that cash in your Mos savings account, and you’ll be on your way to saving lots of money in college.

 Freelancing involves selling your skilled labor to clients, usually over the internet.

-It’s not a job, though—you’ll operate as an independent contractor, and will basically be running a mini business of your own.
+It’s not a job, though—you’ll operate as an independent contractor, and will basically run a mini business of your own.

-Freelancing can be a way to earn extra income, or it can even be a career.
+Freelancing can be a way to earn extra income; it can even be a career.
 There are more than 44 million self-employed individuals in the US, and many of them are full-time freelancers.

 Freelance writing is one of the most approachable opportunities for college students, but the options are endless.
 There’s demand for freelancers in the following areas: